isabelxklee/isabelxklee/README.md

 # Isabel K. Lee 🍤
 I'm a software engineer with a background in product design and education!
-I have 4 years of startup experience and I'm currently a technical teacher at [SuperHi](https://www.superhi.com), where I develop curriculum and content for software engineering courses. 🤓
+I have 4 years of startup experience and I was recently a technical teacher at [SuperHi](https://www.superhi.com). 🤓

 * I've contributed to launching 20+ apps and features at various tech companies.
 * I care about political activism, cooking for others, and trying my best.